 “The first thing we do is teach the kiddo what sound means,” said Katie Threlkeld, Dominic’s speech language pathologist.
 “We want them to understand sounds and where they are coming from.
 The kiddo is not going to immediately understand what the word ‘dog’ is, so we start with the sound a dog makes — ‘woof, woof’ — and give that sound a meaning.
 Then, we eventually get to ‘dog,’ which turns into ‘the dog plays,’ and then, ‘My sister and I play with the dog outside.’ ”

 Within a few months, Dominic’s vocabulary grew rapidly.
-Threlkeld expects him to catch up with his peers by kindergarten.
-Meanwhile, as Dominic progresses though therapy, he also regularly visits the audiology team to get his cochlear implants fine-tuned — a process called “mapping.”
+As Dominic progresses though therapy, he also regularly visits the audiology team to get his cochlear implants fine-tuned — a process called “mapping.”

 “The auditory nerve learns very quickly and changes very rapidly,” said Roseanna Arand, an MU Health Care audiologist.
 “Sounds that were once very loud to the patient might eventually become very quiet.
 We closely monitor these changes to ensure the levels are where they should be.”